 This leaflet has been written to help you understand more about erythromelalgia.
-It tells you what this condition is, what it is caused by, what can be done about it, and where you can find out more about it.
+It explains what this condition is, what causes it, what can be done about it, and where more information can be found.

 What is erythromelalgia?

 Erythromelalgia is a rare condition.
 In ancient Greek, ‘Erythros’ means ‘red’ and ‘melalgia’ means pain in a limb.
 It can cause episodes of intense burning pain, painful swelling and redness of the feet or hands.
 Sometimes the legs and arms can be affected, or, less often, other areas such as the ears or face.
 It usually affects both sides of the body.
 Females are more commonly affected than males.
-Erythromelalgia is seen in skin types.
+Erythromelalgia can occur in all ethnic groups.

 What causes erythromelalgia?

-Erythromelalgia is thought to be due to problems with nerves running from the brain to blood vessels in the affected area.
-As a result, there is an increase in blood flow to the affected area which leads to pain, swelling and redness.
+Erythromelalgia is thought to be due to problems with the nerves that control the body’s blood vessels.
+As a result, there is an increase in blood flow to the affected area which leads to pain, swelling and redness or skin darkening.